siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-github/usage.md

 1. Using the user interface
 2. Using a JSON file

-The tables in the Configuration properties topic describe the properties used to define the integration.
+The tables in the Configuration properties describe the properties used to define the integration.
 ### Integrating the plug-in by using user interface

 To integrate the plug-in using the user interface, perform the following steps: